 A Virtual Vegan says

-I think they would be fine with plain flour.
-Maybe oat flour, I haven't tried it.
-If you don't have chia seeds, ground flax seed will work instead.
-You might get away with leaving them out completely but the texture of the pancakes wont be quite as good.
-Apple cider vinegar is a very common ingredient in vegan pancakes and in vegan cakes because it is an acid and reacts with the other ingredients to create bubbles, making the cake/pancakes lighter and fluffier.
+Apple cider vinegar is a very common ingredient in vegan pancakes and in vegan cakes/muffins because it is an acid and reacts with the baking soda (or other acidic ingredient) to create bubbles, making the cake/pancakes lighter and fluffier and replacing the leavening that would otherwise be provided by eggs.
 It's not enough to taste so don't worry about that and if you would rather not use it, lemon juice works the same.

 aneesa says